vhpadula/JingasAI/README.md

 ## 1. Wake Word Detection
 The Wake Word Detection module implements a Binary Classification Model in order to turn JingasAI on via voice prompt of the keyword "Jingas".
 Inside the model, A Recurrent Neural Network (RNN) is implemented to continuously hear audio and detect the keyword (1) inside background noise (0).

 For the background noise, the model will be trained with sounds recorded in my own apartment for an afternoon, and also the Mozilla Common Voice Dataset, which is an open source, multi-language dataset of voices that anyone can use to train speech-enabled applications.
 I'll be training the model with Portuguese voices.
+The dataset can be accessed via this link: https://commonvoice.mozilla.org/en/datasets

 For the Keyword Detection, it will be trained with my own voice prompts.
 I've recorded myself saying "Jingas" 100 times.